How do you gain true fluency in a language? Eliminate the distractions and immerse yourself.

 Internationally acclaimed singer Stacey Kent and musician Jim Tomlinson participated in the program, first as students, and later as our artists-in-residence.
 They will be also perform at the Centennial celebrations of the Middlebury Language Schools this summer.

-Each year we bring a Brazilian writer-in-Residence, who has shared their experiences with our students: Roberto DaMatta, Marina Colasanti, Affonso Romano de Sant’Anna, Moacyr Scliar, Conceição Evaristo, Miriam Alves, Álvaro Cardoso, Ana Maria Gonçalves, and Laurentino Gomes.
+Each year we bring a Brazilian writer-in-Residence, who has shared their experiences with our students: Roberto DaMatta, Marina Colasanti, Affonso Romano de Sant’Anna, Moacyr Scliar, Conceição Evaristo, Miriam Alves, Álvaro Cardoso, Ana Maria Gonçalves, Laurentino Gomes, and Lira Neto.

 For this coming year, we are diligently working to prepare another unforgettable summer, combining an immersion environment with rigorous daily classroom instruction.
 With these elements in place, students make remarkable gains in fluency, which is the norm in the Portuguese School, not the exception.